Multi-locality and social inequalities

 University of Louvain (UCLouvain), Louvain-la-Neuve, Belgium

-What particular ethical and methodological challenges do researchers face when trying to involve participants placed in a vulnerable situation or that may be difficult to recruit, such as low income/low educated participants, children and youth, irregular and economic migrants, or families experiencing a high degree of tensions and conflicts?
+Finally, what particular ethical and methodological challenges do researchers face when trying to involve participants placed in a vulnerable situation or that may be difficult to recruit, such as low income/low educated participants, children and youth, irregular and economic migrants, or families experiencing a high degree of tensions and conflicts?
 What are the strengths and limits of qualitative and/or quantitative methods that are multi-sited and/or involve several family members?
 How do researchers deal with ethical considerations regarding the use of (audio)visual material produced by vulnerable participants, including mental maps, photos, videos and drawings?
 How far should researchers go in anonymizing the results of their research with vulnerable participants?

 Local organizing committee: Laura Merla (UCLouvain), Sarah Murru (UCLouvain) & Pierre Lannoy (ULB)